kirui93/ScenTrees.jl/docs/src/tutorial/tutorial2.md

 The function `root` can also give us a sequence of nodes to reach a particular node of the tree.
 It turns out that this function will be very important in stochastic approximation as it will give us a path that we can improve with samples from a stochastic process.

-If we want a sequece of nodes to reach, for example, node 6 in the above tree, we just call out the `root``function as follows:
+If we want a sequence of nodes to reach, for example, node 6 in the above tree, we just call out the `root``function as follows:

 ```julia
 julia> root(example1,6)